Atnic/laravel-admin-lte/README.md

 # Laravel AdminLTE
 Laravel 5.4 Package for integrating AdminLTE template and this package is Laravel Mix friendly.
+Currently this package can be integrated easily only on fresh installation.

 # Installation
 ```bash